Element-34/puppet-oraclejre7/README.md

 In theory it will also work on Debian and RedHat, but was not tried.

 The module contains the actually installers as downloaded from Oracle.
 If you use them, you are implicitly agreeing to the [Oracle Binary Code License Agreement] (http://www.oracle.com/technetwork/java/javase/terms/license/index.html).
+This also means that this repo is _HUGE_.
+(A future improvement could be do download the installers from Oracle as needed, but I don't know if that's even possible.
+And I like having things in my puppetmaster.)

 To use in your Puppet manifests, include the _jre7_ module.